ABCD of 't Hooft operators: Conclusion and discussion

 In the main text we did not study wall-crossing in the $SO/USp$ theories, and this is related to the subtleties studied in Appendix~\ref{sec:subtle}.
 The brane construction in~\ref{sec:SQCD-O4} makes it plausible that conjectures~(ii) and (ii)' in Section~\ref{sec:wall-crossing} extend to the $SO/USp$ SQCDs and that wall-crossing occurs.
-But to confirm this we need to consider the product fo different kinds of operators.
+But to confirm this we need to consider the product of different kinds of operators.
 The simplest choice would be~$T_V\cdot T_{\wedge^2 V}$, but the computations involving $T_{\wedge^2 V}$ are subtle as discussed in Appendix~\ref{sec:subtle}.
-It would be important to sort out these subtleties and unambiguously determine if the $SO/USp$ SQCDs exhibit wall-crossing.
+The subtleties may be avoided in cases of a small number of flavors and the monopole screening contributions in some examples are computed in Appendix \ref{sec:subtle}.
+However, the monopole screening contributions do not exhibit wall-crossings in those cases with a small number of flavors, which was also the case for $U(N)$ SQCDs~\cite{Hayashi:2019rpw}.
+It would be important to generalize the results by sorting out these subtleties and unambiguously determine if the $SO/USp$ SQCDs and more general conformal or asymptotically gauge theories exhibit wall-crossing.
 This might involve a careful extension of the analysis of~\cite{Hori:2014tda} to the cases with non-abelian gauge groups without FI parameters and with higher-order poles at infinity.
 A study of wall-crossing based on naive computations is summarized in Appendix~\ref{sec:naive-conformal}.
 Also, it would be desirable to give a proper understanding of the extra term prescription in Section~\ref{sec:extra-term}.
-It seems likely that the prescription corresponds to removing the Coulomb branch contributions from the supersymmetric index.
-See Section~4.4 of~\cite{Benini:2013nda} for a possibly relevant discussion.
+According to the proposal in~\cite{Brennan:2018rcn}, corrections to the monopole screening contributions computed by the JK residue prescription are the contributions to the supersymmetric index from the Coulomb or the mixed Higgs-Coulomb branches of the SQM.
+In fact the application of the extra term prescription to the $SU(2)$ SQCD with $N_f=4$ flavors was able to reproduce the Coulomb branch contribution in \cite{Brennan:2018rcn} as we have seen in Section \ref{sec:extra-term}.
+We suspect that the extra terms computed in other examples may also correspond to the correction terms from ground states on a Coulomb branch.
+We regard it as an important open problem to establish a clear understanding of the relation between the corrections and the extra terms.
+Also the analogy with instanton partition functions implies that the extra term may not be always independent from Coulomb branch moduli, which has been also pointed out in \cite{Brennan:2018rcn}.
+So far we have seen that the extra terms for monopole screening contributions in 't Hooft operators in the rank-2 antisymmetric representaiton of Langlands dual groups in $\mathcal{N} = 2^{\ast}$ $SO(N)$ and $USp(2N)$ gauge thoeries are simply Coulomb branch independent parts of the supersymmetric indices of SQMs.
+The argument in Section \ref{sec:extra-term} suggests that a Coulomb branch dependent extra term may possibly arise when we consider an 't Hooft operator in a higher rank antisymmetric representation ({\it e.g.} rank-3 antisymmetric representation) in $\mathcal{N} = 2^{\ast}$ $SO(N)$ and $USp(2N)$ gauge theories and it would be interesting to check if this is indeed the case.

 Before this work, localization for 't~Hooft operators, especially with monopole screening, had been done only for~$SU(N)$ and~$U(N)$ gauge groups; consequently applications such as~\cite{Xie:2013lca,Mekareeya:2013ija,Xie:2013vfa,Bullimore:2013xsa,Tachikawa:2015iba,Honda:2017cnz,Maruyoshi:2020cwy} and Section 8.2 of~\cite{Okuda:2019emk} had been limited to these groups.
 Our results here should be useful when extending these applications to $SO(N)$ and $USp(N)$.
 It would also be interesting to explore S-duality between Wilson and 't~Hooft operators on $\mathbb{S}^4_b$~\cite{Okuda:2014fja} and $S^1\times S^3$~\cite{Gang:2012yr} for various gauge groups and for $\mathcal{N}=2^*$ and SQCDs.
 This paper only treated the hypermultiplets only in special representations of the gauge groups; it would be desirable to generalize to other representations along the line of~\cite{Shadchin:2005mx}.